codeDavidC/qr-code-component-main/README.md

 ## My process

+I created an XD File before coding to create a prototype of the design [qr-code-component.xd](https://xd.adobe.com/view/dba42128-ab88-4ebc-b562-51fb63f8c2aa-8ef7/)

-I first drew the containers for each element on the page to provide a visualization of how everything is structured before I code.
+I also drew the containers for each element on the page to provide a visualization of how everything is structured before I code.
 You can see this below:

 ![Web page design with drawn out box containers](./design/Container%20Outline.jpg)